 News and Features

-Four highly promising faculty members in diverse fields in UNC’s College of Arts and Sciences have been awarded the Phillip and Ruth Hettleman Prizes for Artistic and Scholarly Achievement by Young Faculty.
+Four highly promising Carolina faculty members in diverse fields have been awarded the Philip and Ruth Hettleman Prizes for Artistic and Scholarly Achievement by Young Faculty.
 Among the recipients was James Cahoon, associate professor in the Department of Chemistry.

 Samuel Ray Gates, the newest faculty hire in the drama department, came to the acting game a little later than most.
 In high school, he was a jock, not a theater kid.
 He went on to Hampton University in Virginia to get a degree in finance and didn’t see a single play while he was there.

 Seven students from the University of North Carolina at Chapel Hill were awarded grants under the 2017 Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) Fellows Program, making Carolina one of the top producers of Fulbright-Hays DDRA fellows.